cmndrsn/mer-quality/content/survey-items.md

 #### Deployment

--   Validity of data can be ensured through adherence to existing theory, and by checking for representational drift.
+-   Validity of data is ensured through adherence to existing theory, and by checking for representational drift.

 ### Contextual